openwallet-foundation-labs/vc-api/apps/vc-api/docs/tutorials/resident-card-tutorial.md

 **Request URL**

-In the request params, use the `transactionId` from the `serviceEndpoint` in the VP Request and `exchangeId` as the unique exchange ID configued in the initial step.
+In the request params, use the `transactionId` from the `serviceEndpoint` in the VP Request and `exchangeId` as the unique exchange ID configured in the initial step.

 `{VC API base url}/vc-api/exchanges/{EXCHANGE ID}/{TRANSACTION ID}`